bufbuild-ru/docs/docs/configuration/v1/buf-yaml/index.md

 # buf.yaml v1 config file

-::: tip NoteThis file now has a `v2` configuration available.
+::: tip This file now has a `v2` configuration available.
 See the [v2 `buf.yaml` reference](../../v2/buf-yaml/) and the [migration guide](../../../migration-guides/migrate-v2-config-files/) for details about the new configuration and migration instructions.

 :::